UPPMAX/UPPMAX-documentation/docs/cluster_guides/disk_storage_guide.md

 ## How much of my quota do I use?

-Use [uquota](../software/uquota.md)to check current disk usage and limits.
+Use [uquota](../software/uquota.md) to check current disk usage and limits.

-???- question "How does that look like?"
+???- question "What does that look like?"

     Your output will look similar to this: